rkulla/pydiction/README.md

 Description
 ===========
-Pydiction allows you to Tab-complete Python code in Vim such as keywords, the standard library, and third-party modules.
+Pydiction allows you to Tab-complete Python code in Vim such as keywords, built-ins, standard library, and third-party modules.

 It consists of three main files:

-    python_pydiction.vim  -- A Vim plugin that autocompletes Python code. complete-dict         -- A dictionary file that consists of Python keyword & module snippets. pydiction.py          -- Python script to optionally add more modules to complete-dict.
+    python_pydiction.vim  -- Vim plugin that autocompletes Python code. complete-dict         -- Dictionary file of Python keyword & module snippets, etc. pydiction.py          -- Python script to optionally add more modules to complete-dict.

 The bundled dictionary comes with most snippets you will likely need in your day-to-day Python programming, and the included